Rekhta (website)

-Rekhta is an Indian literary web portal owned by the Rekhta Foundation, a nonprofit and non-governmental organization dedicated to the promotion of the Urdu literature in South Asia.
-It has digitalized about ninety thousand books during the period of six years since it began publishing Urdu, Hindi and Persian literature, containing biographies of poets, Urdu poetry, fiction and nonfiction writings that originally belongs to public and research libraries in the Indian subcontinent.
+Rekhta is an Indian web portal started by Rekhta Foundation, a non-profit organisation dedicated to the preservation and promotion of the Urdu literature.
+The Rekhta Library Project, its books preservation initiative, has successfully digitized approximately 200,000 books over a span of ten years.
+These books primarily consist of Urdu, Hindi and Persian literature and encompass a wide range of genres, including biographies of poets, Urdu poetry, fiction, and nonfiction.
+The collection originates from public and research libraries in the Indian subcontinent.
 It serves content in multiple scripts such as Devanagari, Roman and, primarily, Nastaliq.
-It also includes religious texts, including the Quran and the Mahabharata, a Sanskrit epic of ancient India.
-It hosts books from centuries earlier and is recognized the largest web portal in the world for the preservation of Urdu literature.
+It hosts books from centuries earlier and is recognized as the largest website in the world for the preservation of Urdu literature.

-The site has digitalized more than 90,000 e-books with nineteen million pages, which are categorically classified into different sections such as diaries, children's literature, poetries, banned books, and translations, involving Urdu poetry.
-It is also credited for preserving 4,455 biographies of poets (worldwide), 41,017 ghazals, 26,414 couplets, 7,852 nazms, 6,836 literary videos, 2,127 audio files, 76,398 e-books manuscripts and pop magazines.
+The site has digitalized more than 200,000 e-books with thirty-two million pages, which are categorically classified into different sections such as diaries, children's literature, poetries, banned books, and translations, involving Urdu poetry.
+It is also credited for preserving 7000 biographies of poets (worldwide), 70,000 ghazals, 28,000 couplets, 12,000 nazms, 6,836 literary videos, 2,127 audio files, 140,000 e-books manuscripts and pop magazines.

 History

-Rekhta was founded in January, 2013 in Nagpur, India.
-The portal came into existence after the idea of "Urdu virtual library" was introduced by Sanjiv Saraf to professors at the university.
+Rekhta was launched on 11 January 2013 in New Delhi, India.
+The portal came into existence after the idea of "Urdu virtual library" was introduced by Sanjiv Saraf to professors of Urdu from across leading universities.
 The literary works, including Urdu poetry were collected from the different private and public libraries across the major cities of India such as Lucknow, Bhopal, Hyderabad, Aligarh, including India's capital Delhi.